 to be present at runtime, and its lexical environment as well.

-always expect
+CALL-METHOD always expect

 exactly two arguments: the method and a list of next methods.

-This generic function is called to determine the discriminating function for a generic function.
+generic-function)generic-functionThis generic function is called to determine the discriminating function for a generic function.
 When a generic function is called, the installed discriminating function is called with the full set of arguments received by the generic function, and must implement the behavior of calling the generic function: determining the ordered set of applicable methods, determining the effective method, and running the effective method.

 To determine the ordered set of applicable methods, the

-discriminating function first calls CLOS:COMPUTE-APPLICABLE-METHODS-USING-CLASSES
+discriminating function first calls CLOS:COMPUTE-APPLICABLE-METHODS-USING-CLASSES.

-returns a second value of false,
+If CLOS:COMPUTE-APPLICABLE-METHODS-USING-CLASSES returns a second value of false,

-the discriminating function then calls CLOS:COMPUTE-APPLICABLE-METHODS
+the discriminating function then calls CLOS:COMPUTE-APPLICABLE-METHODS.

-returns a second
+When CLOS:COMPUTE-APPLICABLE-METHODS-USING-CLASSES returns a second

 value of true, the discriminating function is permitted to memoize